CITCOM-project/CausalTestingFramework/docs/source/frontends/json_front_end.rst

 causal_tests.json
 *****************
-`examples/poisson/causal_tests.json <https://github.c#om/CITCOM-project/CausalTestingFramework/blob/main/examples/poisson/causal_tests.json>`_ contains Python code written by the user to implement scenario specific features is the JSON file that allows for the easy specification of multiple causal tests.
+The `examples/poisson/causal_tests.json <https://github.com/CITCOM-project/CausalTestingFramework/blob/main/examples/poisson/causal_tests.json>`_ contains Python code written by the user to implement scenario specific features is the JSON file that allows for the easy specification of multiple causal tests.
 Tests can be specified two ways; firstly by specifying a mutation lke in the example tests with the following structure:
-Each test requires:

 #. name
 #. mutations